-During the fiscal year ended September 30, 2013, the loss before amortization and foreign exchange and interest income increased, write-down of plant and equipment, write-down of goodwill and loss on revalue of investment by \$1,212 or 48.8% compared to the fiscal year ended September 30, 2012.
+During the quarter ended December 31, 2013, the loss before amortization and foreign exchange and interest income decreased by \$15 or 7.7% compared to the quarter ended December 31, 2012.

 Financial Outlook

 For the last several quarters, the Company has been working on the development of the next generation 2.0 technology and this has impacted its quarterly revenue.
 Based on current orders, the sales pipeline, general business conditions in the Lithium Ion energy storage markets and anticipated delivery schedules, Revenues exceeding \$15 million are expected in calendar year 2014 and the growth and momentum should continue in calendar year 2015.